See more reviews on our Facebook Page

 I am really looking forward to 3rd year.
 I love the college weekends, getting totally immersed into the lectures with likeminded students and lecturers.
 When I look back 2 years, to my initial tentative steps to finding a new career, to where I am now i.e. ready to make the move, I can hardly believe it.
 IHS and its quality course has given me the confidence to make this major change in my life.

 As a mother of four, and in full time work, I wondered seriously how I would manage add in serious study to an already busy life.
 But when you love something, you find a way.
 I have also had great support at home and have integrated my knowledge into my life and current work.
 I would highly recommend IHS as a college providing courses of a very high professional standard, with a caring professional group of lecturers, there to support you on your journey.”

-Clare Coleman, B.Ed, Diploma in Nutrition & Lifestyle Coaching Graduate 2016, current Nutritional Therapy student 2017-19
+Clare Coleman, B.Ed, Diploma in Nutrition & Lifestyle Coaching Graduate 2016, Nutritional Therapy Graduate 2019

 I would like to add my thanks for all your support throughout the NLC Course.
 As others previously mentioned, the course was second to none, your input when needed on the forum and to the smooth running of the course was very much appreciated, resulting in a learning curve that went far beyond my expectations.
 Although the work was overwhelming by times, support was provided in a sensitive fashion that took into account personal circumstances and the attention to detail was very impressive and motivating.